Chris Sky: Controversies

-According to screenshots posted in a piece on Saccoccia by the Canadian Anti-Hate Network, he has engaged online in rhetoric regarding Holocaust denial and anti-semitism, anti-black racism, Islamophobia, homophobia and transphobia.
+According to screenshots posted in a piece on Saccoccia by the Canadian Anti-Hate Network, he has engaged online in rhetoric regarding Holocaust denial and antisemitism, anti-black racism, Islamophobia, homophobia and transphobia.

 In April 2021, Saccoccia was removed from Instagram for violating community standards.
 A spokesperson for Facebook (Instagram's parent company) said: "We will not tolerate content on our platform about COVID-19 that could lead to harm, including harmful vaccine misinformation and content promoting widely debunked hoaxes."
 In December 2021, Saccoccia was suspended from Twitter for breaching the site's community standards.
 He has also been suspended from TikTok and Facebook.

 Following his arrest in Thunder Bay, Saccocia and his associates demanded free food at a restaurant in Sault Ste.
 Marie.
 When the owner declined, the group began to leave negative online reviews at the business.
 The Forks Market in Winnipeg closed its doors on April 25, 2021, in response to safety concerns caused by Saccocia's group during a rally.
 A pharmacy in Maple Creek, Saskatchewan, also closed the previous day as a result of the group moving through the town.

 In London, Ontario in October 2021, Saccoccia organized a rally that surpassed more than 1,000 people in attendance.
 Local businesses were advised to close, with some saying that staff had been harassed during a previous Saccocia rally in the district.